grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 return reservationQuery.Make();
 ```

 Note that in this case, there is nothing like "result in progress", but on the other hand, we need to generate the id for the command, as the query must use the same id.
-This approach might be attractive provided that:
+This approach might appeal to you if:

-1. You don't mind that store your changes in a database or external service, your logic might need to access it twice -- once during the command, and again during the query.
+1. You don't mind that if you store your changes in a database or an external service, your logic might need to call it twice -- once during the command, and again during the query.
 2. The state that is modified by the command is queryable (i.e. a potential destination API for data allows executing both commands and queries on the data).
 It's not always a given.

 There are more options, but I'd like to stop here as this is not the main concern of this book.